-- Our people marked by prayer and holiness. - Our people in every place sharing Jesus. - 3 Corps healthy and multiplying. - Our people equipped and empowered to serve the world. - 5 Our people passionate about bringing children to Jesus. - 6 Youth trained and sent out to frontline mission. - Significant increase of new soldiers and officers.
+- Our people marked by prayer and holiness. - Our people in every 2 ■ place sharing Jesus. - 3 and multiplying.
+Corps healthy - Our people equipped and a empowered to serve the world. - Our people passionate about 5 bringing children to Jesus. - Youth trained and sent out to 6 frontline mission. - Significant increase of new soldiers and officers.